testcase/gen_noise/README.md

 a port of some noise functions to be used in jit.gl.pix or jit.gen in max/msp

+most of these are taken from glsl code for jit.gl.bfg object.

 note : noises other than voronoi based by default return signed values -1 to 1. you can set to unsigned by using function parameter sgn